Who Can File CBP Form 5106? Importer Registration Rules

 For new importers who need to file Form 5106, the recommended path is:

-1. Engage a licensed customs broker before your first shipment arrives.
-The broker can file Form 5106 as part of their entry preparation services.
+Engage a licensed customs broker before your first shipment arrives.
+The broker can file Form 5106 through the ACE Portal CBP Form 5106 module or ABI as part of entry-preparation services, creating your IOR entity electronically.

-3. Ensure your customs bond is in place.
-A continuous or single-entry bond is required alongside your importer of record registration.
+Get your customs bond in place.
+A continuous or single-entry bond is required alongside your IOR registration.

 GingerControl is a trade compliance AI platform that helps importers, exporters, and customs brokers classify products, simulate tariff costs, and track policy changes.
-For companies establishing import compliance infrastructure for the first time, GingerControl's trade compliance consulting services can help structure broker relationships, classification workflows, and documentation practices.
+For companies standing up import compliance for the first time, GingerControl's trade advisory services help structure broker relationships, classification workflows, and documentation practices, the foundation that IOR registration sits on top of.

 Frequently Asked Questions